 WP Super Cache

 Another free plugin.
 This one helps your site load faster by creating html versions of previously visited pages rather than loading and compiling the whole PHP code and then building the page from the database.
-Another very popular option is the W3 Total Cache, which I use on my personal blog and also have been happy with so far.
+WP Rocket and W3 Total Cache are a couple of other highly ranked and popular WordPress caching plugins.
 Install from Plugins page.

 Last but not least, one of, if not THE most popular WordPress plugin.
 I love it and consider it a must on any blog.
 It automatically generates META tags, optimizes your titles, helps you register your site with different search engine webmasters, and tweaks a lot of other stuff behind the scenes that help the search engines find your blog.
 And my favorite feature is that you get little status buttons in each post that tells you how that post is doing when it comes to SEO and readability, and a checklist of what you’re doing right and what you can do to improve it.
 Super easy and very helpful!
 Also comes in free and paid versions.

 For a complete list of the blogging products I use and recommend, see the Recommended Blogging Tools & Resources page.